ostracod/ostracode-old/languageDocumentation/syntax.md

 * Variable identifier
 * Unary operation with an operand expression
 * Binary operation with two operand expressions
+* Binary operation with an expression and an expression sequence
 * Function, method, and special invocations
 * Expression sequence which returns one item